cloud security tips

 2. Data security must follow the data

-Cloud data security is no longer about protecting a single database or storage bucket.
+Cloud data security is no longer about protecting a single database or cloud storage bucket.
 Data now moves constantly, between SaaS platforms, analytics tools, AI pipelines, and partners.

 Subscribe to our bi-weekly newsletter